 In 2018, The NoMad Bar at the NoMad Hotel in midtown Manhattan was named the #1 bar in North America by the World's 50 Best Bars for the second year, and it placed #4 worldwide.

 The food and beverage program is run by Chef Daniel Humm and Will Guidara of Eleven Madison Park (ranked the #1 restaurant in North America and #4 worldwide by the World's Best Restaurants that year).

 I'd eaten an incredible dinner at Eleven Madison Park in 2014, so it was with excitement that I set my sights on this project.

 Following my morning stop at Dante, I headed for the luxurious NoMad Hotel a little after noon.

 I can't recall why I went so early in the day.
-Perhaps, thinking it was a hotel bar, I thought I'd be able to get a drink at any time.
+Perhaps, thinking it was a hotel bar, I thought I could get a drink anytime.

 Alas, I learned a few things on arrival.
 The glass-covered Atrium is a casual spot to enjoy lunch or dinner; during the week, it fills up with suits on business lunches.

 The bar immediately off the Atrium is the small but elegant Elephant Bar.

 Friday Lunch at NoMad Hotel

 One has to walk through The Elephant Bar to get to The NoMad Bar; however, the latter doesn't open until 5 p.m.

 Since I was already there, I decided to stick around and soak up the atmosphere over lunch in the Atrium.

-The waiter confirmed some of the cocktails on the restaurant's menu were from the NoMad Bar.
+The waiter confirmed that some of the restaurant's cocktails were from the NoMad Bar.